-- · Host/IP: Host or IP where Graphic Hub and its REST service are installed. - · Port: Connection port to be utilized.
-The default port is 19398. - · UserName & Password: Login credentials for Graphic Hub. - · Comm.
+- · SSL: Switches between HTTP or HTTPS connection to the Graphic Hub REST. - · Host/IP: Host or IP of the Graphic Hub REST service. - · Port: Connection port to be utilized.
+The default port is 19398. - · User Name & Password: Login credentials for Graphic Hub. - · Comm.
 Timeout: The timeout in milliseconds for a REST request.